JonahCole2000/visaApplicationSystem/docs/decisions/0000-use-markdown-any-decision-records.md

-# Use Markdown Any Decision Records
+# Chosen Approach to Architecture Decision Records

 ## Context and Problem Statement